Stencyl/stencylpedia/block-reference/behavior/state.md

 ![actor-has-block](http://static.stencyl.com/pedia2/block-images/7%20-%20Behavior/2%20-%20State/scene-has-snippet.png)

-Returns `true` if the specified behavior (given the behavior name) exists for the current scene.
+Returns `true` if the specified behavior (given the behavior name) is attached to the current scene.

 ```
 sceneHasBehavior([TEXT])